JuliaHealth/MedEye3d.jl/README.md

 F3 - will display wide window for lung viewing  Int32(0),Int32(-1000)

-KEY_F4,  KEY_F5 -

-    sets minimum (F4) and maximum (KEY_F5) value for display (with combination of + and minus signs - to increase or decrease given treshold) -
+F4,  F5 sets minimum (F4) and maximum (KEY_F5) value for display (with combination of + and minus signs - to increase or decrease given treshold) -

-      in case of continuus colors it will clamp values - so all above max will be equaled to max ; and min if smallert than min
+In case of continuus colors it will clamp values - so all above max will be equaled to max ; and min if smallert than min

-     in case of main CT mask - it will controll min shown white and max shown black
+In case of main CT mask - it will controll min shown white and max shown black

-     in case of maks with single color associated we will step data so if data is outside the rande it will return 0 - so will not affect display
+In case of maks with single color associated we will step data so if data is outside the rande it will return 0 - so will not affect display
-KEY_F6 - controlls contribution  of given mask to the overall image - maximum value is 1 minimum 0 if we have 3 masks and all control contribution is set to 1 and all are

-visible their corresponding influence to pixel color is 33%

-  if plus is pressed it will increse contribution by 0.1

-  if minus is pressed it will decrease contribution by 0.1
+F6 - controlls contribution  of given mask to the overall image - maximum value is 1 minimum 0 if we have 3 masks and all control contribution is set to 1 and all are visible their corresponding influence to pixel color is 33%  if plus is pressed it will increse contribution by 0.1   if minus is pressed it will decrease contribution by 0.1